 However, if you’re a beginner looking for an email marketing provider with free access to its welcome email features, you will have difficulty finding a suitable option.

-As with blog posts, email headlines are crucial to their success rate, and it’s one email marketing best practice you shouldn’t ignore.
+As with blog posts, email headlines are crucial to their success rate, and it’s one of the best email marketing practices you shouldn’t ignore.

 Whether an email’s content gets read, start with having a clear subject line that moves subscribers to open it.